kroger/pyknon/README.rst

 ============

 Pyknon is a simple music library for Python hackers.
-With Pyknon you can generate Midi files quickly and reason about musical proprierties
+With Pyknon you can generate Midi files quickly and reason about musical proprierties.

+Pyknon works with Python 2.6, 2.7, and 3.2.

 Usage
 =====